You’ve heard of morning rituals to set you up for a day of success, but what about bedtime rituals?

 Bright screens from your smartphone, tablet or television all conspire to keep you awake.
 The LED lights stunt melatonin production, which is necessary to help you fall asleep.
 If you must check emails or catch your favorite show on Hulu or Netflix, then do it at least an hour before your scheduled bedtime.

 Sometimes you need some extra noise in the room to distract your mind or drown out other sounds that keep you awake.
-Sound machines can be used for white noise, which is a soothing and repetitive whoosh sound that mimics the womb.
+Baby sound machines can be used for white noise, which is a soothing and repetitive whoosh sound that mimics the womb.
 Yes, it sounds weird, but they’re proven to work!

 There are also settings that allow you to play soundtracks from nature like crashing waves, chirping birds, and forest sounds.